Konloch/Vortex-IO/Core/README.md

 # Socket Server
-Socket Server is a low-level socket server API.
+Socket Server is a low-level non-blocking socket server API.

 ## How To Add As Library
 Add it as a maven dependency or just [download the latest release](https://github.com/Konloch/Socket-Server/releases).